Skip to main content

 Human History

-The region has been inhabited for thousands of years, as evidenced by prehistoric rock paintings preserved in sandstone shelters within and near the park, attributed to ancient foraging and hunter-gatherer peoples.
-In historical times, the area was occupied by Indigenous groups ancestral to the Kayapó, Terena, and others who utilized Cerrado resources and maintained complex territorial networks.
+The region has been inhabited for thousands of years, as evidenced by prehistoric rock paintings preserved in sandstone shelters within and near the park, with some archaeological sites dating back approximately 11,000 years.
+[1] In historical times, the area was occupied by Indigenous groups ancestral to the Kayapó, Terena, and others who utilized Cerrado resources and maintained complex territorial networks.
 European colonization intensified in the 19th century with cattle ranching and later expanded rapidly in the 20th century with mechanized soybean agriculture, which now dominates the surrounding landscape.
 The towns of Alcinópolis and Costa Rica grew as agricultural centers, while small rural communities have long relied on the Taquari River and its tributaries for water, fishing, and transport.

 Park History

-Nascentes do Taquari State Park was created by Mato Grosso do Sul state decree in 1999 to protect the headwaters of the Taquari River, conserve critical Cerrado biodiversity, and safeguard archaeological sites with rock art.
-Its establishment was driven by concerns over rapid agricultural expansion in the region and the downstream impact of soil erosion and sedimentation on the Pantanal wetlands, where the Taquari River had caused major hydrological changes due to land-use impacts.
+Nascentes do Taquari State Park was created by Mato Grosso do Sul state decree No. 9.662 on 19 October 1999 to protect the headwaters of the Taquari River, conserve critical Cerrado biodiversity, and safeguard archaeological sites with rock art.
+[1] Its establishment was driven by concerns over rapid agricultural expansion in the region and the downstream impact of soil erosion and sedimentation on the Pantanal wetlands, where the Taquari River had caused major hydrological changes due to land-use impacts.
 Management is overseen by IMASUL, the state environmental agency, with support from partner organizations.
-Since its creation, the park has become a focal point for Cerrado conservation, archaeological research, and the development of sustainable ecotourism as an alternative to expanding agribusiness.
+Since its creation, the park has become a focal point for Cerrado conservation, archaeological research, and the development of sustainable ecotourism.

 Major Trails And Attractions

-The park's main attractions include numerous waterfalls such as Cachoeira do Taquari and Cachoeira dos Namorados, clear spring-fed pools suitable for swimming, and dramatic sandstone cliffs with panoramic views over the Cerrado.
-Hiking trails lead to viewpoints, canyons, and rock shelters decorated with prehistoric paintings, some of which depict animals, geometric patterns, and human figures and date back thousands of years.
+The park's main attractions include numerous waterfalls, clear spring-fed pools, and dramatic sandstone cliffs with panoramic views over the Cerrado.
+Hiking trails lead to viewpoints, canyons, and rock shelters decorated with prehistoric paintings, some dating back approximately 11,000 years and depicting animals, geometric patterns, and human figures.
+[1] The six large canyons formed in the Chapadão de Baús offer exceptional landscapes.
 The Gruta dos Índios and other caves display archaeological and geological interest.
-Birdwatching, photography, and nature interpretation are popular activities.
-The park also offers nighttime wildlife viewing opportunities during the dry season, and its remote location provides a strong sense of wilderness and isolation.
+Birdwatching, photography, and nature interpretation are popular activities, and the park's remote location provides a strong sense of wilderness.

 Visitor Facilities And Travel

-Access to the park is via the municipalities of Alcinópolis, Costa Rica, or Camapuã, reached by paved highways from Campo Grande, the state capital, about 320 kilometers to the southwest.
-Campo Grande has an international airport with regular flights.
+Access to the park is via the municipalities of Alcinópolis or Costa Rica, reached by paved highways from Campo Grande, the state capital, approximately 270 kilometers to the southwest.
+[1] Campo Grande has an international airport with regular flights.
 From these towns, unpaved roads lead to the park, and a high-clearance vehicle is recommended, especially during the wet season.
-Infrastructure within the park is limited; visitors should coordinate with local guides and tour operators, who provide transportation, trail guidance, and safety support.
+Infrastructure within the park is limited; visitors should coordinate with local guides and tour operators.
 Accommodations are available in nearby towns, ranging from basic hotels to small pousadas.
 Visitors should bring plenty of water, sun protection, and be prepared for self-sufficient travel.

 Conservation And Sustainability

 The park faces major conservation challenges from surrounding soybean agriculture, cattle ranching, wildfires, illegal hunting, and pressure on its archaeological resources from unauthorized visitors.
-The hydrological role of the park is especially important: upstream erosion and sedimentation have caused severe impacts on the Taquari River and the Pantanal floodplain downstream, making watershed protection a national conservation priority.
-Efforts by IMASUL and partner NGOs focus on fire prevention, habitat restoration, environmental education, and strengthening protection of rock art sites.
-Collaborations with researchers have enhanced understanding of the park's biodiversity and archaeology, and community-based initiatives aim to promote sustainable land use in the surrounding agricultural landscape.
+The hydrological role of the park is especially important: upstream erosion and sedimentation have caused severe impacts on the Taquari River — described as one of the most degraded rivers in the Pantanal basin of Mato Grosso do Sul — and the downstream Pantanal floodplain.
+[1] Efforts by IMASUL and partner NGOs focus on fire prevention, habitat restoration, environmental education, and strengthening protection of rock art sites.
+The park is part of the Pantanal Biosphere Reserve, reinforcing its regional conservation importance.

 Visitor Ratings